 Cons

-Creative Limitations: The format of PPC ads often imposes character limits, constraining how much information and creativity can be infused into the ad copy.
+Creative Limitations: PPC ads have character limits, restricting the amount of information and creativity in the ad copy.

 Regulatory Constraints: Certain industries have regulations around what can be stated in advertisements, limiting the scope and potentially affecting the persuasiveness of the ad copy.